ShadiestGoat/rankingBackend/README.md

 ## Setup

 This project uses Go and PostgresSQL.
 So you need a PostgresSQL database running, and you need Go of version 1.18+.
-After that setup, create a `.env` file in a seperate folder, and install this project `github.com/ShadiestGoat/rankingBackend`
+After that setup, create a `.env` file in a seperate folder, and install this project `go install github.com/ShadiestGoat/rankingBackend`

 ## Configuration